-According to a 2021 study from the National Association of Insurance Commissioners, the average annual homeowners insurance premium is $1,249 — but this report only tells part of the story.
+According to a 2022 study from the National Association of Insurance Commissioners, the average annual homeowners insurance premium in 2020 was $1,311.
+However, this report only tells part of the story.
 As you shop around for homeowners insurance, you’ll notice there’s a wide range of costs.

 Tritten says several factors may impact your premiums.
 In addition to the type of policy and where you live, these factors include but aren’t limited to:

-- Your credit-based insurance score.
+- Credit-based insurance score.
 If qualified, you could get a lower premium with a higher insurance score.
 However, the reverse is true as well.
 You might have to pay a higher premium if your score is on the lower end.

-- The age and condition of your home.
+- Age and condition of your home.
 This includes your roof and major systems, such as those for electricity, plumbing, heating, and air conditioning.

-- Your fire protection class.
+- Fire protection class.
 If you live in a rural area, there may be slower response times from your local fire department.

 - Whether you have an existing homeowners insurance policy.
 Insurers want to know how long you’ve been with the company.